uhs-robert/sshfs.nvim/README.md

 Run `:SSHConnect` to select a host and mount location (home, root, custom path, or configured `host_paths`).

 After mounting, use `:SSHFiles` to browse with your auto-detected picker, `:SSHGrep` to search, `:SSHChangeDir` to change directories, or `:SSHCommand` to run custom commands.

+For large repos on slow links, you still mount first, but `:SSHLiveFind` / `:SSHLiveGrep` run `find`/`rg` over SSH and stream results instead of traversing the mounted filesystem; previews and opens are handled by snacks, fzf-lua, telescope, or mini.

 **Auth**: Tries SSH keys first, then opens floating terminal for passwords/2FA/passphrases.
 ControlMaster reuses the connection for all operations.